Alfonso Rivas

-Alfonso Rivas III (born September 13, 1996) is a Mexican-American professional baseball first baseman and outfielder for the Algodoneros de Unión Laguna of the Mexican League.
+Alfonso Rivas III (born September 13, 1996) is a Mexican-American professional baseball first baseman and outfielder who is a free agent.
 He has previously played in Major League Baseball (MLB) for the Chicago Cubs, San Diego Padres, and Pittsburgh Pirates.

 Amateur career

 Rivas was born on the side of the road along Interstate 805 and raised in Tijuana before moving to Chula Vista, California when he was in the fourth grade.
 Rivas attended La Jolla Country Day School in La Jolla, California, graduating in 2015.
 He enrolled at the University of Arizona where he played college baseball.
 In 2016 he batted .247/.329/.332.
 In 2017, as a sophomore, he played in 58 games and batted .371 with seven home runs, 64 RBIs, and 54 runs.
 He played in the Cape Cod Baseball League for the Yarmouth–Dennis Red Sox that summer.
 As a junior in 2018, Rivas appeared in 56 games in which he hit .347 with seven home runs and 52 RBIs.
 Following the season's end, he was selected by the Oakland Athletics in the fourth round of the 2018 Major League Baseball draft.